Critic's Notebook

 Hashstronaut

 Then there’s Hashtronaut, a Denver band that fucking loves smoking weed.
-From press pics to the album cover of 2024 debut No Return, the four-piece proudly embraces its love of the sweet leaf.
+From press pics to the album cover of 2024 debut No Return, the four-piece proudly embraces the sweet leaf.
 The music backs that up, too.
 Reminiscent of OG stoner-doom bands like Sleep, Hashtronaut likes to slow things down and blast listeners into an alternate reality.
-The voice of bassist and lead singer Daniel Smith is just so damn easy on the ears.
+The voice of bassist and lead singer Daniel Smith, also of Alamo Black, is just so damn easy on the ears.

 “While Earth has struggled with disease, violence and political upheaval, we have focused on collecting tones from the vastness of the void,” the four-piece shares in its band bio.
 “It is our hope that these tones will soothe the elevated mind, and help us all just chill the f*ck out, man.
 We are HASHTRONAUTS.
 Thank you for joining us on this voyage.”